 When work is carried out by the applicant or a relative, only invoices for materials or services that have been bought will be acceptable.

-Please contact us using the details below for more information or view the Private Sector Grant Assistance Policy.
+For more information view the Private Sector Grant Policy.

-The Health & Housing Committee will review this decision annually in February when the budget for disabled facilities grant is approved.
-For more information please contact Rachael Stott, Housing Strategy Officer on 01200 414567.
+The Health and Housing Committee will review this decision annually when the budget for disabled facilities grant is approved.